-This is what we are aiming to do, and how we want to do it.
+This is what we want to do, and how we are going to do it

 Granby Four Streets Community Land Trust wants to create a thriving, vibrant mixed community, building on the existing creativity, energy and commitment within the community, where people from all walks of life can live, work and play.
 Our vision for Granby Four Streets is a neighbourhood which: